nus-cs2103-AY2223S2/ip/docs/README.md

 ```

 Thats it! feel free to use the help function in the app
-whenever you are lost or to check out more advanced task like
+whenever you are lost or get a recap of the function in the app itself!
- - event
- - deadline

-Also, use the find function to search through your list more thoroughly